DFHack/dfhack/docs/Scripts.rst

 The script lists other rooms owned by the same owner, or by the unit selected in the assign list, and allows unassigning them.

-.. _scripts/gui/siege-engine:
+.. _gui/siege-engine:

 gui/siege-engine
 ================
-An in-game interface for `plugins/siege-engine`.
+An in-game interface for `siege-engine`.

-.. _scripts/gui/stockpiles:
+.. _gui/stockpiles:

 gui/stockpiles
 ==============
-An in-game interface for `plugins/stocksettings`, to load and save stockpile settings from the 'q' menu.
+An in-game interface for `stocksettings`, to load and save stockpile settings from the 'q' menu.

 Usage: